How to Choose a Bike

 Find the Right Bike Frame Size

-Start by figuring out your correct frame size and keep in mind a properly-sized road bike will differ from a properly-sized mountain bike.
+First things first, start by figuring out your correct frame size and keep in mind a properly-sized road bike will differ from a properly-sized mountain bike.
 Standard bike sizes vary depending on the type of bike for example – road bikes are typically measured in centimeters, mountain bikes in inches.
-When standing over the frame of your bike with feet flat on the ground a road bike will allow an inch or two clearance between the top of the frame and your crotch whereas a mountain bike should have more space –usually the width of your fingers stacked.
+When standing over the frame of your bike with feet flat on the ground, a road bike will allow an inch or two clearance between the top of the frame and your crotch whereas a mountain bike should have more space –usually the width of your fingers stacked.

-Here at Arizona Outback Adventures we typically size our bike rentals based on the charts below.
+At the Arizona Outback Adventures bike rental shop, we typically size our bike rentals based on the charts below.

 |52cm||5’4″ – 5’7″|